daveyarwood/blog.djy.io/src/_drafts/using-git-write-tree-to-cache-builds.md

 * Observe results

 This isn't totally satisfying, though.
+Sometimes you want to run the **same** build a bunch of times in a row, i.e.:

+* Write code
+* Run `bin/run some arguments`
+* Observe results
+* Run `bin/run some other arguments`
+* Observe results
+* Run `bin/run some different arguments`
+* Observe results

-Sometimes you want to run the **same** build a bunch of times in a row, and when that happens, you have to sit there and wait for the same code to recompile, each and every time you run `bin/run`.
+In this situation, you have to sit there and wait for the same code to recompile, each and every time you run `bin/run`, even though you didn't make any changes to the code!

-The solution to this problem is **build caching**.
+This is the problem that **build caching** is meant to solve.

+# Build caching

+The idea with build caching is that we can speed up builds by not doing any more work than we have to.
+If we haven't made any changes to the code, then there is no reason for us to recompile; we can just reuse the last build.

+It's worth noting that some platforms and build tools (like [Gradle][gradle-bc], [AWS CodeBuild][codebuild-bc], and [Docker][docker-bc]) have their own built-in caching to speed things up for the end user.
+For example, Gradle has an **incremental build** feature where it can reuse _parts_ of previous builds in the current build, which can speed things up substantially.

+The technique I'm about to describe can provide some additional benefit in that it allows you to skip the build tool altogether if the code hasn't changed.
+It also provides build caching for the common case where the build tool doesn't provide it.

 # Notes

-## Use case

-* TODO: basic explanation of build caching

-* Language-specific build tools will often do this sort of thing for you automatically

-* What follows is a simple, made-from-scratch solution that works just as well as (if not better than!) the caching that these build tools do.

-* The end result is a single `bin/run` script that I can use to run the latest build, building it only if it hasn't already been built.
-This is nice because it means I never have to ask the question "Am I running the code that I'm looking at right now?" when I'm developing.

 ## The target directory